iiasa/Condor_run_R/configuring.md

 After completing the above, you have the mandatory configuration parameters in your configuration flie.
 Their values will need to be adapted.
 Please see the documentation of these parameters to learn what they do.
 You may also wish to add some of the optional configuration parameters.
 Their defaults are located below the last *snippy snappy* comment.
 These concern configuration settings with default values that will work for most people.

 Your configuration may need adaptation to the particulars of your Condor cluster.
-For example, [`REQUIREMENTS`](#requirements) filters execution points based on their capabilities as advertised via their the Condor configuration of each execute point.
+For example, [`REQUIREMENTS`](#requirements) filters execution points based on their capabilities as advertised via their the Condor configuration of each execution point.
 Also, you may need to [adapt templates](#templates).
 For general information on Condor cluster configuration in support of the `Condor_run_R` submit scripts, see [this page](condor.md).
 For details on the specific configuration of your Condor cluster, ask your cluster administrator.

 IIASA GLOBIOM developers can start from a ready-made configuration located in the GLOBIOM Trunk at `R/sample_config.R` which is adapted to the Limpopo cluster.
 Note that that configuration assumes that your current working directory is at the root of the GLOBIOM working copy when you invoke via `Rscript`.
 For more information, see the GLOBIOM wiki [here](https://github.com/iiasa/GLOBIOM/wiki/Running-scenarios-in-parallel-on-Limpopo#configuration).